RAS598-2025-S-Team03/RAS598-2025-S-Team03.github.io/docs/index.md

 **Expanded Learning Horizons:**

 This project will naturally drive us to explore advanced material beyond the standard curriculum, including:
-- Adaptive control strategies for under-actuated systems
+- Adaptive control strategies for under-actuated systems.
-- Machine learning approaches to environmental perception
+- Machine learning approaches to environmental perception.
-- Energy-efficient computing for embedded systems
+- Energy-efficient computing for embedded systems.
-- Human-robot interaction design principles
+- Human-robot interaction design principles.
-- Robust engineering practices for field-deployable systems
+- Robust engineering practices for field-deployable systems.

 **Long-Term Impact:**
 Beyond immediate educational benefits, this work lays the foundation for further research into lighter-than-air autonomous vehicles for applications including environmental monitoring, infrastructure inspection, and emergency response.
 The sensor fusion techniques we develop may inform approaches to similar challenges in other robotic domains, creating knowledge transfer opportunities across the field.